 - Put up maps of the state, country and world and mark all the places you’ve been and where you’d like to go.

 - Write down your family timeline and history….births, deaths, moves, marriages,

 - Write down your favorite childhood memories, your memories as an adult and things you have learned about life.

 - Make birthday card collages for friends from old magazines and photos.

 - Put on some favorite, irresistible music and MOVE!
 (You don’t have to call it dancing!)

 - Sing favorite hymns and carols.

 - Blow up an inflatable punch ball and use it as indoor balloon volleyball.

 - Learn simple exercises you can do in a chair.

-For more recommendations of fun activities for seniors, call on the aging care pros at Nightingale Homecare!
+For more recommendations of fun activities for seniors, or if you need a live in caregiver in Phoenix, AZ or the nearby areas, call on the aging care pros at Nightingale Homecare!
 We’d love to provide the friendly companionship for older adults, along with plenty of creative and engaging ideas that make each day the best it can be.
-Call us any time at (602) 504-1555 to learn more about how our experts in home care in Glendale, AZ and the surrounding area can help a senior you love.
+Call us any time at (602) 504-1555 to learn more about how our home care experts can help a senior you love.